crochethk/klang-compiler/README.md

     - `examples.point.h` - Header with definitions for integration with C code.
     - `examples.point.c` - Helper C code required for some language features.

+    > The `examples` part in the file names is the package inferred by the compiler based on the relative path of the provided Klang file.
+        Thus it's important to **first navigate to** your source code's **root** folder before compiling.

 3. Link and run the program
     ```
     cd out